netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>privileged</b></td>
         <td>boolean</td>
         <td>
-          privileged mode for the eBPF Agent container.
+          Privileged mode for the eBPF Agent container.
 In general this setting can be ignored or set to false: in that case, the operator will set granular capabilities (BPF, PERFMON, NET_ADMIN, SYS_RESOURCE) to the container, to enable its correct operation.
-If for some reason these capabilities cannot be set (for example old kernel version not knowing CAP_BPF) then you can turn on this mode for more global privileges.<br/>
+If for some reason these capabilities cannot be set, such as if an old kernel version not knowing CAP_BPF is in use, then you can turn on this mode for more global privileges.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecagentebpfresources-1">resources</a></b></td>
         <td>object</td>
         <td>
-          resources are the compute resources required by this container.
+          `resources` are the compute resources required by this container.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/<br/>
           <br/>
             <i>Default</i>: map[limits:map[memory:800Mi] requests:map[cpu:100m memory:50Mi]]<br/>
         </td>